Simple closed curves contained in~$\varepsilon$-boundaries of planar sets: Necessity of conditions in the theorem and its corollaries

-\subsection{$\rho({A},{B})\nos$-chainedness of the sets ${A}$ and ${B}$}
+\subsection{$\rho({A},{B})$-chainedness of the sets ${A}$ and ${B}$}

-The $\rho({A},{B})\nos$-chainedness condition of ${A}$ in Corollary~\ref{corr.razdelenie.rho/2} is essential.
+The $\rho({A},{B})$-chainedness condition of ${A}$ in Corollary~\ref{cor:pzk.sep.rho/2} is essential.
 Indeed, let ${B}$ be the closed longer arc of a circle with ends at points ${p}$ and ${q}$ such that $\rho({p},{q})$ equals the radius of the circle.
-Let ${A}$ be the set consisting of two points, the first of which is the center of the circle and the second of which is symmetric to the first with respect to the segment $[p,q]$.
-There exists no simple closed curve ${C}$ separating the sets ${A}$ and ${B}$ such that $\rho({C},{A}\cup{B})=\rho({A},{B})/2$.
-Also, among the simple closed curves separating ${A}$ and ${B}$, there is no curve maximally distant from ${A}\cup{B}$.
+Let the point ${s}$ be the center of the circle and the point ${t}$ be the point symmetric to ${s}$ with respect to the segment $[p,q]$.
+Put ${A}\coloneq\{{s},{t}\}$.
+We have